Bin Li

 Accounting

-Bin Li is an Associate Professor of Accounting at the Owen Graduate School of Management, Vanderbilt University.
-His research primarily examines the effects of accounting disclosures—both mandatory and voluntary—on investor decisions and firm value.
-He also explores topics in corporate finance, regulatory enforcement, and standard setting.
-Professor Li's work has been published in many top-tier accounting and business journals and has received multiple national awards, including the Notable Contribution to Accounting Literature Award and the FARS Best Paper Award.
-Before joining Vanderbilt, he was a faculty member at the University of Texas at Dallas, the University of Oklahoma, and the University of Houston.
+Bin Li is an Associate Professor of Accounting and Chancellor’s Faculty Fellow at the Owen Graduate School of Management, Vanderbilt University.
+His research sits at the intersection of information economics, accounting, and finance, with a focus on how accounting policies and disclosures influence firm behavior, market efficiency, and regulatory oversight.
+More recently, his work has examined the role of emerging technologies and ESG considerations in shaping the fast-evolving landscape of accounting.
+Professor Li’s research has been published in leading academic journals in accounting and business, and has received multiple national awards, such as the Notable Contribution to Accounting Literature Award and the FARS Best Paper Award.
+Prior to joining Vanderbilt, he held faculty positions at the University of Texas at Dallas, the University of Oklahoma, and the University of Houston.
 He earned his Ph.D. in Accounting from Duke University in 2012.

 B.A., Renmin University of China, 2005